By Lea Hartman on | No Comments

-For the past several weeks, I’ve been brainstorming writing about how to best photograph your military family.
-Having spent the past decade as an army wife, I thought that maybe I’d have some insight to share, some foolproof tips to help other military families as they document a life that is rife with challenges that many can’t begin to imagine.
-A life of unpredictable uncertainty.
+For the past several weeks, I’ve been thinking about what to write about regarding photographing my my military family.
+Having spent the past decade as an army wife, I thought that maybe I’d have some insight to share.
+Maybe even some foolproof tips to help other military families as they document a life that is rife with challenges that most can’t begin to imagine.

 A few days went by and I once again sat down to gather my thoughts and write something photographically helpful.
-But then I was assaulted with the news that three American Green Berets were killed in Africa and two more were injured.
+But then I was assaulted once again with the news that three American Green Berets were killed in Africa and two more were injured.

 Pick up your camera right now and go take a picture of someone you love.
 Don’t overanalyze it, just enjoy it.
 Keep it.
 You’ll never regret doing it.
 But you may regret if you don’t.